Benjamin Cowburn: Third mission

 Cowburn adopted the code name Germain for his third mission.
 He parachuted near Blois on 11/12 April 1943 along with a wireless operator, Denis John Barrett (Honore).
 The two were met on the ground by Pierre Culioli of the large, important, and ill-fated Prosper Network.
 Cowburn was a believer that SOE networks should avoid contact with each other for reasons of security as many SOE agents were being captured by the Germans.
 However, he was asked to deliver wireless crystals to Francis Suttill, the leader of Prosper in Paris.
 Cowburn delivered the crystals, but expressed concern to Suttill about the number of people involved with Prosper.
 He continued on to Troyes where he set up his own autonomous network called Tinker.

 In addition to Barrett, Cowburn's key recruits in Troyes were Pierre Mulsant, who became his deputy, and Yvonne Fontaine, his courier.
 He took as much of the risk of capture as possible on himself, securing a house by himself and storing weapons and preparing plastic explosives for use.
 On the night of 3/4 July he and three men he had recruited slipped into the railway roundhouse and destroyed with explosives six locomotives and damaged another six.
-In a bit of irony, the Germans, now conscious of the need of security for the railroad, bought lumber to erect barriers from Pierre Mulsant, who owned a lumber company.
+In a bit of irony, the Germans, now conscious of the need of security for the railway, bought lumber to erect barriers from Pierre Mulsant, who owned a lumber company.

 In the crackdown following the destruction of the locomotives, the Germans learned from an informer of Cowburn's arms depot.
 He quickly removed all the arms and explosives to another location.
 As the situation in Troyes was becoming untenable, Cowburn returned to England by Lysander on 17 September 1943.
 Mulsant, Barrett, and Fontaine, for their own safety, followed in November.